 To properly use TCL commands and avoid situations that create problems, always consider these best practices:

-1. Always begin a transaction: Before starting to use TCL commands, always start with START TRANSACTION
+1. Always begin a transaction: Before starting to use TCL commands, always start with START TRANSACTION.

 2. Turn off auto-commit mode: In MySQL, when auto-commit is enabled, each DML command is committed immediately.
 ROLLBACK has no effect until the auto-commit is disabled.

-at strategic points.
+3. Use savepoints when there are many transactions: When multiple operations are involved, create SAVEPOINTS at strategic points.
 This way, you can roll back only parts of the changes if required.

-4. Do not commit until you are satisfied: Make sure you are satisfied with the results of your operations before you use COMMIT
+4. Do not commit until you are satisfied: Make sure you are satisfied with the results of your operations before you use COMMIT.
+If you commit, the operations cannot be undone.

 5. Avoid mixing TCL with DDL commands: Commands like CREATE, DROP, or ALTER trigger an automatic commit, so ROLLBACK will not undo their effects.
 DDL operations are handled differently from TCL.